joaquintorres21/wstat/README.md

+currently in development
 # wstat (Cheap homemade weather station)

-This is a weather station with a HMI vinculated by a socket structure.
+This is a weather station with a desktop software vinculated by a socket structure.
 It measures temperature, humidity, pressure, CO2 in air, wind strength/direction.
 Developed over ESP32 with [Arduino](https://docs.arduino.cc/) framework.
 The Desktop software is written in Python, using [Dear PyGui](https://dearpygui.readthedocs.io/en/latest/) package.

 ## Hardware